+1 A phase-out percentage cap of 50 or 25% may be applied pursuant to Section 3006(e), Phase-Out Percentage Caps.

-1 Includes 2026 through 2028 MY Class V LSI Forklifts in Rental Agency Revenue Fleets.
+2 Includes 2026 through 2028 MY Class V LSI Forklifts in Rental Agency Revenue Fleets.

+Phase-Out Percentage Caps.
+Subject to the following provisions, Fleet Operators and Rental Agencies may utilize the applicable phase-out percentage caps.

+For Large Fleets, a phase-out percentage cap of 50% may be applied to the January 1, 2028, compliance date for Class IV Forklifts and the January 1, 2030, compliance date for Class V Forklifts.

+For Small Fleets and Crop Preparation Services Fleets, a phase-out percentage cap of 25% may be applied to the first compliance date provided in Table 1 or Table 2, as applicable, for Class IV Forklifts and the January 1, 2030, compliance date for Class V Forklifts.

+Forklifts shall be phased out in the order of oldest to newest, based on MY.

+The Fleet Operator or Rental Agency shall phase out a sufficient number of LSI Forklifts (Class IV or Class V, as applicable) to achieve the applicable cap percentage (50 or 25%) by the compliance date to which the phase-out percentage cap applies.
+The Fleet Operator or Rental Agency is not required to phase out any additional applicable LSI Forklifts by said compliance date once the cap has been reached.

+To calculate the number of LSI Forklifts, the Fleet Operator or Rental Agency must phase out on a particular compliance date, the Fleet Operator shall multiply the applicable cap percentage, represented as a decimal (0.5 or 0.25, as applicable), by the total number of Class IV or Class V LSI Forklifts, as applicable, within the fleet as of January 1, 2026.
+Where the calculated percentage of phased-out LSI Forklifts is a fraction, the fraction shall be rounded up to the nearest whole number.

+All applicable LSI Forklifts not phased out due to utilization of a phase-out percentage cap shall be phased out by the next applicable compliance date.

+Prior to the applicable compliance date, the Fleet Operator or Rental Agency shall provide the information specified in Section 3009(k), Phase-Out Percentage Cap Reporting.
+This information is in addition to the requirements set forth in Sections 3009(c), MY Phase-Out Reporting, 3009(d), MY Phase-Out Reporting for a Small Fleet, and 3009(e), MY Phase-Out Reporting for a Crop Preparation Services Fleet.

 Changes to Fleet Size

 A Small Fleet utilizing the Alternative MY Phase-Out Schedules for Class IV LSI Forklifts set forth in Section 3006(d)(2) that becomes a Large Fleet after January 1, 2026, shall achieve full compliance with the

 phase-out schedules set forth in Section 3006(d)(1) by no later than January 1 two years after the year it became a Large Fleet.
 For example, if a Small Fleet becomes a Large Fleet on December 31, 2027, it shall achieve full compliance with the Large Fleet schedule no later than January 1, 2029.
-The Fleet Operator or Rental Agency, as applicable, shall notify the Executive Officer of the fleet size change within 30 days of becoming a Large Fleet.
+The Fleet Operator or Rental Agency, as applicable, shall notify the Executive Officer of the fleet size change within 30 calendar days of becoming a Large Fleet.

 A Large Fleet that becomes a Small Fleet after January 1, 2026, shall continue to meet the phase-out schedules set forth in Section 3006(d)(1) for its Class IV LSI Forklifts.